Live Tweeting The State Of The Union: 12 Tips To Win On Twitter

 Your followers, while they may enjoy politics, are likely not experts on every topic the President will address.
 If you, your colleagues, or other news organizations have written informative pieces relative to statements made in the #SOTU, share them during timely moments to engage your readers and potentially drive traffic to old stories.
-Make a list of a few good stories ahead of time.
-You can see some of the hot topics Obama will cover here.
+Make a list of a few good stories ahead of time by checking what topics will be covered.

 9. Retweet, like, repeat.

 As mentioned in tip No. 1, you don’t want to stay so focused in your own window that you’re missing the conversation happening around the speech.
 Watch the #SOTU feed in a separate window and retweet and like quality tweets shared by others.
 This helps diversify the content on your page and can help you gain followers and retweets in return.

 Tweets with imagery typically get more clicks and retweets.
 You may not have access to take good live photos for the #SOTU, and that’s OK.
 Instead, prep some Twitter-friendly images ahead of time (my favorite tool is Canva.com) that you can pop key quotes into for sharing.
 Here’s an example by ABC News from Obama’s speech last week.

 — ABC News (@ABC) January 5, 2016

 It also used a variety of photos of Obama to make the view more dynamic.

 11. Use Vine or Periscope to add video to differentiate your coverage.